wrporter/advent-of-code/solutions/2022/day15/readme.md

 I can't tell if I'm just getting worse at solving problems with a tired brain, or if some of these are legitimately harder.

+### Part 1

+1. Parse all the sensors and beacons.
+Store sensor range based on Manhattan distance to its beacon.
+2. Go left and right and add 1 for each cell that is not reachable by any sensor.

+### Part 2

+This one gave me so much trouble.
+I struggled for a while to come to a solution that wouldn't run forever.
+I later had a thought to check for positions just out of range of the sensors, but that were essentially a "hole" between sensors.
+I made the assumption that the distress beacon was within the middle of sensors and not off in some corner.

+1. Parse all the sensors and beacons.
+Store sensor range based on Manhattan distance to its beacon.
+2. My original solution took 10 seconds.
+Reversing the sensors took that down to about 300ms.
+The reason being that the distress beacon is next to one of the final sensors in my input.
+I don't think it's worth it for me to go back and optimize this particular solution.
+3. Get all the points around the perimeter of a sensor's range.
+4. Check every point.
+If it's not reachable by a sensor, but in the middle of all other sensed positions, then it's our distress beacon!
+Hoorah!

 ## Time

 This is how long it took me to complete each part.